COS UCA Job Catalog

 Responsibilities (~6-10 hours/week):

-• Attend weekly grader meeting ~1 hour per week (Spring 2023: Thursdays 4:30-~5:30pm).
+• Attend weekly grader meeting ~1 hour per week (Spring 2025: likely to be Thursdays 5:00-~6:00pm).
 During weeks an assignment is due, this meeting will refresh your memory of that assignment, describe common errors, and review the rubric and codePost items to prepare for grading.
 During weeks between assignment due dates, this meeting will serve as a grading session to do some synchronous grading and get questions answered.

 Requirements:

-• Having taken COS 217 and gotten an A- or better (B+ will be considered)
+• Having taken COS 217 and earned an A- or better.
+(Lower grades will be considered on a case-by-case basis.)

 For description and past ratings, see course page on Princeton Courses